Luis F. Madera

 beneath the Cross of our intimate struggles,

-your earth could mingle
+your earth might someday mingle

 with my ashes!